Skip to Content

 But wait… have you ever found yourself faced with the specter of overcooked or undercooked food?
 We’ve all been there, trying to salvage a hockey puck-like steak or anxiously rushing to finish cooking while hungry guests drum their fingers in anticipation.

-Avoid disaster learning 2-zone grilling.
+Avoid disaster by learning 2-zone grilling.

 Mark Jenner, the founder and chief editor of FoodFireFriends.com, passionately proclaims, “I never, and not for years now, ever set up a charcoal grill for high heat grilling without an indirect cooler temperature zone.”